How AI Is Revolutionizing iGaming Worldwide?

 AI in online gambling is growing differently everywhere.
 Some countries are moving fast, while others are being more careful due to rules and tech limits.
 Here’s how different parts of the world are handling AI in iGaming:

-The use of AI in iGaming in 2025 is on the rise in the US states where online casinos are legal.
-Big companies like FanDuel and DraftKings use AI to:
+AI adoption in iGaming is growing rapidly in U.S. states where online casinos are legal.
+Leading platforms use AI to:

 - Set live betting odds